TosbackCgusBridge-Bot/CGUs-versions/Medicinenet/Privacy Policy.md

 WebMD.com, MedicineNet.com, and eMedicineHealth.com comply with the HONcode standard for trustworthy health information, which can be verified here.

-Effective Date: May 06, 2013
+Effective Date: February 8, 2014

-© 2013 WebMD, LLC.
+© 2014 WebMD, LLC.
 All rights reserved.